MicrosoftLearning/20483-Programming-in-C-Sharp/Instructions/20483D_MOD07_DEMO.md

 # Module 7: Accessing a Database

 # Lesson 1:  Creating and Using Entity Data Models
+###this document is missing the first demo of the module: "Creating an Entity Data Model". we need to port it from the docx file (older version of it)###
 ### Demonstration: Reading and Modifying Data in an EDM

 #### Preparation Steps